mikepierce/conference-website-template/README.md

  Under *Source* choose the master branch of your forked copy.
  Then your copy of the website will be hosted at `username.github.io/awesome-conference`.

-## Beautiful Math with MathJax
+## Beautiful Math with MathJax (optional)

 It may be helpful to include mathematical notation on this website, especially in the abstracts of talks.
 This can be done using [MathJax](https://github.com/mathjax/MathJax).
 For an example see the [*programs* page](https://mikepierce.github.io/conference-website-template/program/) of the template site.
 To include math in a page of this website, include the line